eriklupander/bosparser/README.md

 == Installation instructions ==

 (1.)
-Find your game installation directory such as c:\Program Files\SteamApps\common\IL-2 Sturmovik Battle of Stalingrad (2.)
+Find your game installation directory such as c:\Program Files\SteamApps\common\IL-2 Sturmovik Battle of Stalingrad.

+(2.)
 In the installation /data folder, open "startup.cfg" with a text editor (notepad is good enough) and find the entries under [KEY = system]:

 mgenlog = 1